alpacahq/marketstore/docs/design/cli_framework_design.md

 ### Init
 A super useful command for getting a new database up and running.
-It creates a new `mkts.yml` file in the current directory.
-This file is populated with defaults and examples.
+It creates a new `mkts.yml` file and an empty data/ directory in the current directory.
+This config file is populated with defaults and examples.

 #### Example
 `marketstore init`